Ottone: Act 3

-Act 3A room in the palaceOttone is desolate that Teofane has vanished (Aria: Dove sei, dolce mia vita).
-Gismonda comes to him and gloats that her son has escaped (Aria: Trema, tiranno).
-Ottone feels betrayed and abandoned by everyone (Aria: Tanti affanni).A wood with a view of the TiberAfter a brief orchestral sinfonia, Adelberto, Emireno and Teofane appear with their guards.
-Their escape has been stalled by a sudden squall that has blown up.
-Adelberto hopes both for better weather and for Teofane's love (Aria: D’innanlzar i flutti al ciel).
-He leaves to look for a dwelling where they can take refuge from the storm.
-Alone with Emireno, Teofane demands respect as the daughter of Romano, King of Byzantium.
-At this, Emireno attempts to embrace her, and Teofane, as well as Adelberto who returns just as this takes place, misinterpret the action as an attempt at seduction.
-Adelberto attacks Emireno but the guards seize him.
-Teofane is distraught and asks the guards to kill her, death will be a release (Aria: Benchè mi sia crudele).
-Emireno tells her she has no reason to be afraid (Aria: No, non temere, o bella).
-Teofane imagines Ottone in Matilda's arms, but even so, she swears she will love him always (Aria: Gode l’alma consolata).A room in the palaceMatilda tells Ottone that Adelberto has abducted Teofane.
+Matilda tells Ottone that Adelberto has abducted Teofane.
 Gismonda is triumphant at her son's actions, but Matilda tells her she will change her tune when she sees her son's head cut from his shoulders.
 Gismonda retorts by revealing to Ottone that it was due to Matilda that Adelberto managed to escape.
 Matilda admits this is true, but she is sorry she helped Adelberto and would now like to kill him herself (Aria: Nel suo sangue).
 Emireno comes in with Adelberto in chains.
 Ottone orders Adelberto to be executed, but Matilda demands the right to run him through herself.
 However she cannot bring herself to do it, realising that she still loves him.
 Gismonda grabs the knife from Matilda and is about to commit suicide, when Teofane rushes in and she and Ottone are joyfully reunited (Duet: A’ teneri affetti).
 Teofane explains that she now knows that Emireno is really her brother; Gismonda and Adelberto ask for and receive Ottone's forgiveness and pledge him their loyalty, and Matilda accepts Adelberto's offer of marriage.
 All celebrate the fortunate turn of events (Chorus: Faccia ritorno l’antica pace).